amariami/MPV-config-2022/README.md

 *In general, it's very strongly advised to avoid hardware decoding unless absolutely necessary, i.e. if your CPU is insufficient to decode the file in questions.
 If you run into any weird decoding issues, frame glitches or discoloration, and you have `--hwdec=...` turned on, the first thing you should try is disabling it.*

+*On modern hardware for better performance and stability use `hwdec=...-copy`, If you're not using SVP and you sure using copy-backed could cause performance hit you could use native hwdec e.g. `hwdec=vaapi` or `hwdec=nvenc`*

 # load the 3D LUTs created from the ICC profile
 [`--icc-profile-auto`](https://mpv.io/manual/master/#options-icc-profile-auto) (**preferred*)